-A IAEM content database system consists of four main components.
-The database itself is storing references to the audio data in the file-system and the additional metadata.
+An IAEM content database system consists of four main components.
+The database itself is storing references to the audio data in the file-system and the additional meta-data.
 This database can be queried by the IAEM portal through a standard SQL interface.
 The control block is also communicating with the IAEM portal.
 It is responsible for carrying out commands received by the portal via a XML-RPC interface [2].
 With these commands the portal can initialise a stream, start or pause it and remove the streaming mountpoint.
 It also controls the security layer which is by now only a future concept.
 It should strengthen the security and peer authenticity by certificates and SSL tunnel transmission.
-Figure 2 shows the structure of a IAEM content database system.